davidmerrique/homebridge-adguardhome/README.md

 # Homebridge AdGuard Home

-This enables an On/Off switch Accessory to enable/disable AdGuard Home protection.
 Display AdGuard Home as a lock accesory.

-NOTE: When updating from 1.5.1 to 1.6.0 you might need to re-add the accory again.
+NOTE: When updating from 1.5.1 to 1.6.0 you might need to re-add the accessory again.

 ## Requirements